-Protects your joints: Biking is non-weight-bearing, which makes it a good option for people dealing with joint pain or injury.
+Protects your joints: Cycling is non-weight-bearing, which makes it a good option for people dealing with joint pain or injury.

-Increases your lower body strength: Pedalling a bike is a great lower body workout, particularly for the quads, hamstrings and calves.
+Increases your lower body strength: Pedaling a bike is a great lower body workout, particularly for the quads, hamstrings and calves.

-Improves coordination: Pedalling while maintaining balance and steering improves your coordination.
+Improves coordination: Maintaining balance and steering while pedaling improves your coordination.

 Cycle a trail or road

-If your preference is riding off-road, we have great trail opportunities in the Haliburton Highlands!
-Check the six Mountain Biking options below.
+If your preference is more riding off-road, we have great adventure opportunities in the Haliburton Highlands and check the six Mountain Biking options below.

 This rugged trail offers a 6.5 km (13 km round trip) moderate difficulty ride with numerous steep grades and descents, obstacles and some muddy sections.
 Enjoy scenic views of the York River, the Gut Rapids and Byers Lake along the way.
 This trail can be accessed east of the Kingscote Access Point on Elephant Lake Road north of Harcourt.

-Haliburton County Rail Trail – The 35 km multi-use rail trail takes cyclists through forests, past rivers, waterfalls, bogs and heritage bridges between the communities of Haliburton and Kinmount.
+Haliburton County Rail Trail – 35 km multi-use rail trail will take cyclists through forests, past rivers, waterfalls, bogs and heritage bridges between the communities of Haliburton and Kinmount.
 In Kinmount, connect to the Victoria Rail Trail, which continues another 55 km to Lindsay, and on to Peterborough.
 Trail surfaces are mixed and rough so a mountain or hybrid bike is essential.